Perform at a higher level with the latest deformable mirror technology

 Unmatched Mirror Performance

-You can experience the power of MEMS deformable mirror technology with the fastest speed and the highest stability, precision and resolution in the industry.
+You can experience the power of MEMS deformable mirrors with the fastest speed and the highest stability, precision and resolution in the industry.
 Boston Micromachines' continuous and segmented deformable mirrors are ideal for a range of applications in astronomy, microscopy, defense related applications, laser communications and retinal imaging.
 BMC deformable mirrors enable sophisticated aberration compensation in an easy-to-use package and combined with an upgraded driver (X-Driver), you can experience the fastest-in-class response time.
-BMC HEX deformable mirror systems offer a practical alternative to MULTI deformable DMs.
-HEX-TTP deformable mirrors are well suited for an array of applications from in vivo microscopy to high-resolution astronomy.
-The unique HEX mirror architecture has the ability to tip, tilt, and piston multiple segments for alternative wavefront control.Learn More >

 End-to-End Product Support

 From product education to customization to product installation, we work side by side with the world’s top researchers like you to help drive scientific discoveries.
-In fact, some of our customers have included our hardware or listed us as co-authors in their published papers.Learn More >
+In fact, some of our customers have specifically included our deformable mirrors by name or listed us as co-authors in their published papers as our input contributed to the final publication.
+Finally, our deformable mirrors have been integrated into fully-commercialized instruments that are used in research facilities around the world.Learn More >

 Where Are Deformable Mirrors Used?